TRomoser/record-keeper/README.md

 ![Search Discogs](https://i.imgur.com/CCXVKrl.png)
 ![Search Results](https://i.imgur.com/9jD5tOS.png)

-For the collecter of harder to find records, the user is able to add thier own records and choose exactly how much or little information they want to provide!
+For the collecter of harder to find records, the user is able to add thier own records and choose exactly how much or how little information they want to provide.

 ![Add Your Own Record](https://i.imgur.com/urLOaHD.png)

-All in all we believe that RecordKeeper is a fun app for collectors and hobbyist alike!
+All in all we believe that RecordKeeper is a fun app for collectors and hobbyist alike.
 The potential for growth is huge with additional planned features and possibly expanding into a small buisness solution for record stores.

 # Technologies Used